Paku-/Meteor14_OpenShift/README.md

 9. If so you may push your repo back into the cloud

-So you are almost done now, but have a look into the
+You are almost done now, but have a look into the

         meteorApp.js file.